Sustainability

 Learning

-GUtech offers three main degree programmes with direct link to sustainability Environmental engineering, Urban planning and architectural design and International Business and service management, which has a focus on sustainable tourism sector.
+GUtech offers three main degree programmes with direct link to sustainability Environmental Engineering, Urban Planning and Architectural Design and International Business and Service Management, which has a focus on sustainable tourism sector.
 Students are encouraged to write their bachelor thesis and graduation project on that topic.

 Oman Sustainable Tourism Club (OSTC) is a student’s Club concerned with the promotion of Sustainable Tourism development.
 The club was established by GUtech on the 17th of April, 2018 under the leadership of Prof. Dr. Heba Aziz.